8.3

 • Registration fee

-• Examination Boards
+• Examination fees

-• Additional academic and language classes (optional)
+• Additional academic and language classes with a tutor (optional)

-• Additional leisure activities and excursions (optional)
+• Additional leisure activities, excursions (optional)

-• Accommodation and meals (residence / family, half board)
+• Accommodation and meals (residence/family, half board)

-• Air tickets in both directions
+• Air tickets (both sides)

 • Personal pocket expenses

-• Consular fee (paid at the Embassy).
+• Consular fee (to be paid at the Embassy).

 Extras: